hiveot/hub/docs/README-TD.md

 ## What Are 'Things'?

-Things are I/O Devices, Gateways, Publishers, and Services.
+Things are I/O Devices and services that provide information.

 Most IoT 'things' are pieces of hardware that have embedded software that manages its behavior.
-Virtual IoT devices are build with software only but are otherwise considered identical to hardware devices.
-Services can also be provided as Things.
+IoT devices build with software are also considered Things as are services that provide a capability to retrieve information, for example a weather forecasting service.

-IoT devices often fulfill multiple roles: a part provides network access, a part provides access to inputs and outputs, a part reports its state, and a part that manages its configuration.

 HiveOT makes the following distinction based on the primary role of the device.
 These are identified by their device type as provided in the TD @type field and defined in the HiveOT vocabulary.

-* A gateway is a Thing that provides access to other Things.
-A Z-Wave controller USB-stick is a gateway that uses the Z-Wave protocol to connect to I/O devices.
-A gateway is independent of the Things it provides access to and can have its own inputs or outputs.
+* A gateway is a device that provides access to other Things.
+A Z-Wave controller USB-stick is a gateway that uses the Z-Wave protocol to connect to Z-Wave devices.
+A gateway is a Thing independent of the Things it provides access to and can have its own inputs, outputs or configuration.
-* A publisher is a Thing that publishes Thing information to the HiveOT Hub.
+* An agent is a Thing that publishes Thing information to the HiveOT Hub.
 A publisher has authorization to publish and subscribe to the things it is the publisher of.
-For example, a gateway is the publisher of the Things obtained through the gateway.
+For the Z-Wave agent publishes Thing information of the Z-Wave controller and the devices obtained from that controller.
-* An I/O device or service is a Thing whose primary role is to provide access to inputs and outputs and has its own attributes and configuration.
+* An I/O device is a Thing whose primary role is to provide access to inputs and outputs and has its own attributes and configuration.
-* A Hub bridge is a device that connects two Hubs and shares Thing information between them.
+* A Hub bridge is a software device that connects two Hubs and shares configured Thing information between them.
-* A service is software that offers a capability in the IoT ecosystem.
-For example, a directory service stores TD documents.
-Services are also Things.
+* A service is a software Thing that offers a capability in the IoT ecosystem.
+For example, a history service provides a history of Thing values.

 ## Thing Description Document (TD)